CelliesProjects/aquacontrol32-pio/README.md

 To use this project you need a esp32 board with a SD card slot, a LED dimming board and you will need [VSCode](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/) plugin installed.

 Supported devices are all esp32 devices with an SD card slot.
-Predefined configs are included for M5Stack Grey/Fire and the ESP32-S3-BOX-Lite.
+A predefined config are included for esp32 M5Stack Core and Core2 devices.
+M5Stack CoreS3 devices are not supported.

 ![M5Stack grey LED dimming board with 2A LED channels and sensor connector](https://github.com/user-attachments/assets/30b79d2d-9873-4528-86e6-4fe226557873)
 M5Stack grey LED dimming board with 2A LED channels and sensor connector